Connections & Concurrency

 database processes

 open at any given time (in a safe manner).
-Technical details for this limitation are described the the sections above.
+Technical details for this limitation are described in the sections above.

 In short, the reason for this limitation is that at any given time, a READ_WRITE